harrisonisrael/data_viz_390/ShortFormBlog2.md

 ![This graph is a map.png](https://github.com/harrisonisrael/data_viz_390/blob/main/mapimage.png)

 The two maps show the distribution of the two variables by country.
-Countries that have more blue on both maps both have higher fractionalization and lower electoral turnout.
-Countries with more orange on both maps have lower fractionalization and higher electoral turnout.
+Countries that have more blue on both maps (like the United States) both have higher fractionalization and lower electoral turnout.
+Countries with more orange on both maps (like Australia) have lower fractionalization and higher electoral turnout.